Alfred Klotz: Life and career

-Alfred Klotz was born in Zittau, Kingdom of Saxony on 15 June 1874.
+Alfred Klotz was born in Zittau in the Kingdom of Saxony on 15 June 1874.
 His father and grandfather had worked as classical scholars in Leipzig.
 In 1892, he followed the same career path by enrolling to study Classics at Leipzig University, where he was particularly influenced by Latinist Otto Ribbeck and Hellenist Otto Immisch.
 Having written a doctoral dissertation on the Silvae by the Roman poet Statius, he graduated with a PhD in 1896.

 In 1905, after spending some time as a lexicographer at the Thesaurus Linguae Latinae at Munich, Klotz became a lecturer (Privatdozent) at the University of Strasbourg and cultivated a friendship with the historian of religion Richard August Reitzenstein.
 From 1911, he assumed a full professorship at the German University in Prague.
 His tenure was interrupted by the First World War: rising to the rank of Hauptmann (captain), he participated in the Battle of the Somme and suffered an eye injury.
 In 1920, he was appointed to the chair of Latin at the University of Erlangen, where he remained until his retirement in 1939.
 He died on 10 January 1956.